-- 1. Call to set up an appointment. - 2.
-If the coach cannot be reached, call the Athletic Director.
-The athletic director will set up a meeting for you. - 3.
-The phone number to the Athletic office is (610) 372-4431 x147. - Please do not attempt to confront a coach before or after a contest or practice.
+Call to set up an appointment.

+If the coach cannot be reached, call the

+Athletic Director.
+The athletic director will

+set up a meeting for you.

+Please do not attempt to confront a coach before or after a contest or practice.
 These can be emotional times for both the parent and the coach.
-Meetings of this nature do not promote resolution. - 5.
+Meetings of this nature do not promote resolution.

 Do not circumvent the coach when it comes to expressing concern.
 The coach should be the first point of contact when an issue develops.